 ELS/Boston makes it a point to focus on college counseling and preparation and hosts weekly college counseling sessions available to students.
 The center also has monthly visits by universities or colleges who offer conditional letters of admission to ELS Level 112 graduates.
 Students are encouraged to take advantage of these opportunities to prepare them for their university studies.

 Fisher College is an intimate college located in Boston’s famous Back Bay.
 Fisher College has an extremely diverse student body represented by students from 40 different U.S. states and 38 different countries.
 Fisher students have the option to choose from an array of academic programs, including Criminal Justice, Liberal Arts, Business, Information Technology, and Biology.
+Students are encouraged to pursue a range of professions such as a roofer in South Jersey, a biologist in Maine or even a professor in California.
 Students experience small, comfortable class sizes while having access to all of the social activities that a large school offers.

 ELS/Boston has a robust student activities program that focuses on unique opportunities for students to speak English with native speakers.
 Students in any ELS program are welcome to attend various activities to practice their English and prepare for their future.